nicolarighetti/CooRTweet/README.md

 ![Structure of the CooRTweet package](additional_documentation/CooRTweet_scheme.png)

-Currently, the packet detects a variety of possibly coordinated actions based on different types of content using the following functions, which can be defined using the *coord_function* option:
+Currently, the package detects a variety of possibly coordinated actions based on different types of content using the following functions, which can be defined using the *coord_function* option:

  - **get_coretweet** (Keller et al., 2020), detects networks of accounts that repeatedly shared the same retweet in a predefined time interval;
   - **get_cotweet** (Keller et al., 2020), detects networks of accounts that repeatedly published the same tweet in a predefined time interval;